I'm a type of old gumshoe with something to say, writing what I know. Goodwill is a good start.

 - Black Tags: Black tag items also never go on sale.
 The black tag items are in the fashion focus section of clothing.
 These items are expensive and either in style or coming back into style.
 Designer labels are often found here, and while the price tag might look really expensive to the average shopper, bear in mind that these clothes could easily cost ten to twenty times as much in retail stores.
 Fashion focus items go on sale once a year (at amazing discounts), so watch closely for this annual event.

-The Prices That Can Change
+Sale Prices That Will Change

-Damaged or removed packaging:
+Damaged or removed packaging

 Sometimes a new item's package will be damaged or removed.
 The product will be discounted by about half and placed in the appropriate section.